aither64/haveclip-core/README.md

 WARNING
 -------
 The clipboard is definitely a private thing, so be careful where and how you use HaveClip.
-Be sure to use SSL/TLS encryption, generate your own certificate and use access password.
+Be sure to use SSL/TLS encryption, every computer/device should have it's own certificate and private key, use peer verification (pairing).